 A.9.7.6.1.
 Electric machine system model

-An electric machine can generally be divided into three parts, the stator, rotor and the (high power) electronic controller.
+An electric machine can generally be divided into three parts, the stator, rotor and the power electronics.
 The rotor is the rotating part of the machine.
-The electric machine shall be modelled using maps to represent the relation between its mechanical and electrical (DC) power, see Figure 27.
+The electric machine shall be modelled using maps to represent the relation between its mechanical and electrical (DC) power, see Figure 28.

-Figure 27:
+Figure 28: